ZHYfeng/Dependency/README.md

     In our paper, `time_run` is at least 48 hours, `number_execute` is 3 and `number_vm_count` is 32.
     For artifact evaluation, `number_execute` and `number_vm_count` could be 1.
     `time_run` should be at least 5 mins(20 mins for device driver kvm)
-4. run our tool using script, it will automatically stop after `time_run`
+4. run our tool using script
+    It will automatically stop after `time_run`.
     ```
     python3 run.py
     ```
 5. read the results
+    still in the same environment in step 1 and the same path in step 2.
     ```
     go run /home/icse22ae/Dependency/03-syzkaller/tools/read_result/ -a2i
     ```